villano-lab/nrCascadeSim/paper/paper.md

 # Statement of Need

-`nrCascadeSim` allows users to generate nuclear recoil simulations that reflect a variety of physical detector setups.
+`nrCascadeSim` allows users to generate nuclear recoil simulations that reflect a variety of single-element detector setups.
 The energy levels that the recoiling nuclei may pass between and their respective lifetimes are customizable, and multiple isotopes of the same element can be present within the same simulation.
 Pre-defined energy level files exist for Silicon and Germanium, which are constructed from the